 Don’t be neglectful in this area, and you’d be rewarded with loyal buyers and repeat purchases.

 2. Make your store a buyer-friendly destination

 Assuming that your store attracts consistently stable foot traffic – mostly jewelry enthusiasts, you can begin designing a unique and memorable shopping environment from aesthetics and designs – your layout, furniture and fixture, ceilings, floorings, and decorations.
-From here, ensure that you have knowledgeable salespeople who can pleasantly interact with potential jewelry buyers with the intention of creating an emotional connection between your brand and the buyers.
+From here, ensure that you have knowledgeable salespeople who can pleasantly interact with potential jewelry buyers to create an emotional connection between your brand and the buyers.
 If you already have the product designs that they want, the next thing to do is to go the extra mile in service.

 Now, selling jewelry online is a different story because of the lack of tactile shopping experience.
 With your buyers as tactile beings, the challenge to become buyer-friendly is harder online, but this is not to say that it cannot be done.
 In fact, it might be easier than you think.

 While polishing your web design, don’t forget to think about the visual presentation of your jewelry.
 Without the ability to touch or try on your jewelry pieces, the jewelry images listed online should be able to do the selling for you.
-Level up your jewelry photography skills and, if you can, enable a 360-degree capability for jewelry buyers to see your pieces from all angles, just like the 360-degree video of a necklace below, which was captured using the GemLightbox and the GemLightbox Aerial.
+Level up your jewelry photography skills and, if you can, enable a 360-degree capability for jewelry buyers to see your pieces from all angles, just like the 360-degree video of a necklace below, which was captured using the GemLightbox Turntable & Aerial Set.

 3. When it comes to packaging, think inside and outside of the box